 , Plaintiff(s), v.
+Case No.

+, Defendant(s).

+CASE MANAG SEMENT REPORT

-Case No , Defendant(s).
-CASE MANAGEM ENT REPORT The parties participated in a Case Managhereby submit this report on [INSERT DATE] as re gement Meeting on [INSERT DATE(S)] and equired by Standing Order, Section 4(b).
-1. SUMMARY OF THE CASE Each party (or group of parties represented by co from its (or their) perspective.
-No summary by a words.
-The parties may also agree on a joint sumn iny party or group of parties may exceed 250 a.
-The following is Plaintiff(s)' summa ary of the case: b.
-The following is Defendant(s)' sum mary of the case:
+hereby submit this report on [INSERT DATE] 1.
+SUMMARY OF THE CASE Each party (or group of parties represented by y common counsel) should summarize the dispute by any party or group of parties may exceed 250 summary not to exceed 500 words.

+b.
+The following is Defendant(s)'s summary of the case: